crunchy-devops/jenkins-pic/DEPLOYMENT.md

 docker image tag petclinic $USERNAME/petclinic docker push $USERNAME/petclinic
 ```
+Save
-Build
+Build Now
-And apply and save

-### Toubleshooting
+### Eventually Toubleshooting
 Add sudo package
 Add jenkins user in visudo

 Now we have a complete infrastructure for running our code.

 ## Run  Docker container as a testing environment
 Create a job petclinic_docker_run
 Go to New Item -> Enter a name -> Freestyle -> ok
-Source code management
+Go to use secret text and select username and password separated, enter USERNAME and PASSWORD
+as previously, select the credential for dockerhub

 You don't need to tick git as the source code is inside the docker image
 Build
 Select Execute shell and copy/paste the following code